-#UDG\$C9D9,\$11
+'''

+#UDG$C9D9,$11

+'''

 Wherever a sequence of numeric parameters appears in a macro, that sequence may optionally be enclosed in parentheses: (and).
+Parentheses are generally recommended - especially when there are two or more parameters - in order to unambiguously separate the numeric parameters from any content that follows them.
 Parentheses are required if any numeric parameter is written as an expression containing arithmetic operations, skool macros or replacement fields:

+'''

 #UDG(51672+{offset}, #PEEK51672)

+'''